 In some cases, an accident may result in a victim having a finger, toe, hand, foot, arm, or leg crushed, shattered, or even completely severed from their body.
 Unrepairable crushed or shattered bones may require removing the limb or extremity.
 Amputation of any body part—even a finger or toe—can significantly impact a victim’s life in many different ways, and treatment and recovery may be extremely costly.
 This is especially the case if an amputee requires a prosthesis.

 Burns of all varieties and severity can result from motor vehicle accidents, truck accidents, electrocutions, and home appliance malfunctions.
 Burns can range from superficial first-degree burns to serious and debilitating third or fourth-degree burns.
 The most serious burns can damage all layers of skin and even the muscle and tissue below the skin.
 About 40,000 burn victims require extended stays in burn centers or hospitals due to the extensive and painful treatment that serious burns may require.

 About 6 million fractured or broken bones happen each year.
 While many broken bones require rest and immobilization to heal, other compound fractures may require serious surgical procedures that lead to an extensive recovery period.
 Some surgical patients may even need to stay in an assisted living facility if their homes are not compatible with wheelchairs and the other equipment they may need if they cannot walk.

 Accidents can often lead to many different kinds of internal organ damage, including:

 - Rupture of the abdominal aorta

 Any of the above requires emergency medical care and, if not treated, can be life-threatening.

 Whether you have been in a car accident, a fall, or any other type of accident, you should always discuss your rights to recovery for your injuries with a qualified Philadelphia personal injury lawyer as soon as possible.
-Please call The Levin Firm at 215-825-5183 for a free consultation today.
+An attorney can assess the severity of our injuries and losses to file a persuasive injury claim.